Migrating to 2.2.0

 Breaking changes

-HELM Helm chart now references the environment variable CORE_BACKEND_PLUGIN_AUTH_SECRET
+HELM Helm chart now references the environment variable CORE_BACKEND_PLUGIN_AUTH_SECRET instead of BACKEND_PLUGIN_AUTH_SECRET.

 Coordinator